No Tags Found!

 I agree with Mr. Kumar S. In addition:

-Regarding the safety provisions, Chapter IV of the Factories Act 1948 (Sec 21 to 41) describes in detail the general safety provisions for all the Factories.
+Regarding the safety provisions, Chapter IV of the Factories Act 1948 (Sec 21 to 41) describes in detail the general safety provisions for all factories.
+There are no specific provisions for chemical plants.
+Since in chemical plants, we use all the vessels as described above.

-Reactors, centrifuges, hydrogenation plant: For reactors, the following safety measures are a must:
+For reactors, the following safety measures are a must:

 1. Proper earthing.
 Connectivity of the same must be regularly checked.

-2. Regular maintenance of Condensers is required to avoid vapor accumulation in the area.
+2. Regular maintenance of condensers is required to avoid vapor accumulation in the area.

-3. Proper Flameproof site glass lights.
+3. Proper flameproof site glass lights.

-4. Proper safety in case of Vessel entry.
+4. Proper safety in case of vessel entry.

 5. Proper insulation.

-6. Provision of Safety valves.
+6. Provision of safety valves.

 7. Safety of the persons working on the same.

-8. Proper Exhaust System.
+8. Proper exhaust system.

 9. Proper ventilation.